 Re-routing is quite common in the aviation industry, and while essential in some cases you can still claim delayed flight compensation for re-routed flights.
 There are two types of flight re-routing, both of which are eligible for a compensation claim to be filed:

 1. If you reached your planned destination with a different flight number than the original one on your ticket.
 This type of re-routing often means you'll be delayed from a anything to a few minutes to a number of hours.

-You will only have to pay if your claim is successful.
-For successful claims, you will have to pay our fee, however the maximum charge is at 27% + £25 per person* (plus Applicable VAT).
+It may from cheap flights but you will only have to pay if your claim is successful.
+For successful flight delay compensation claims, our fee is 25% of the compensation plus an admin fee of £25 per person* (plus Applicable VAT).

-To begin your claim from an airline, you must ensure you have relevant information for us to help you.
-Please provide your booking details, including information such as the airline company, date of the flight, flight number, flight delay length and the reasons for the flight delay.
-If you are unable to provide all of this information, we can help to find out for you.
+To begin your claim from your flight delay, you must ensure you have the relevant flight documents to your delayed flight.
+Please provide your booking details, including information such as the date of your delayed flight, flight delay number, length and the reason(s) for the delayed flight.
+If you are unable to provide all of this information, we can help find your flight delay information for you.

 Absolutely!
-If your flight was with a British airline company, such as Monarch or the flight in question was to or from an airport situated in England or Wales, it is likely that we can file a claim for you - even if you do not live in the UK currently!
+If your delayed flight was with a European airline company, such as Monarch, thomson Airlines, Virgin Atlantic, British Airways and the flight delay in question was to or from an airport situated in Europe, it is likely that we can file a flight delay compensation claim for you - even if you do not live in the UK currently!

 Yes, at any point of the claims process we can step in and help you secure your compensation.
 We can work with you from the very start, after you’ve sent your letter off to the airline or during the claim compensation dialogue with the airline.
 Don't let airlines fool you, they will often send you letters stating that your flight delay compensation claim isn’t valid when it actually is!